DS-RF/Yambo_examples/README.md

 *--enable-dp* asks to compile the code with double precision necessary for optical calculations,
 *--enable-open-mp* tag asks to compile hybrid OpenMP/MPI version of the code.

-In order to see all available options type:
+In order to see all available options for configuration type:

 > ./configure --help